-One of the most commonly asked questions I get asked is why can I digest Sourdough bread, but not ordinary commercial bread?
-There are many reasons, and the answer for each person is different.
+Many people ask me why they can digest sourdough bread, but not ordinary commercial bread.
+There are many reasons for this, and the answer for each person is different.

-However, research, often linked with IBS, indicates that the principal storage of phosphorus in seeds is found in the bran part of wheat and is called phytic acid can be a cause for digestive discomfort and bloating.
-In humans and animals with one stomach, this phytic acid inhibits enzymes which are needed for the breakdown of proteins and starch in the stomach.
-It is this lack of enzymes which results in digestive difficulties.
-Ironically, commercially produced whole grain bread, generally perceived as “healthy,” is often the worst thing a person with a wheat intolerance should eat.
+However, research (often linked with IBS) indicates that phytic acid, which is found in the bran part of wheat, can be a cause of digestive discomfort and bloating.
+In humans, and animals with one stomach, this phytic acid inhibits enzymes that are needed for the breakdown of proteins and starch in the stomach.
+This lack of enzymes results in digestive difficulties.
+Ironically, commercially produced wholegrain bread, generally perceived as ‘healthy’, is often the worst thing a person with a wheat intolerance can eat.

-Simply put the phytase enzymes released by the yeasts as the dough acidifies effectively pre-digests the flour, which releases the micronutrients and in turn reduces bloating and digestive discomfort.
+Simply put, the phytase enzymes released by the yeasts as the dough acidifies effectively pre-digest the flour, which releases the micronutrients and in turn reduces bloating and digestive discomfort.

 Sourdough bread also takes longer to digest; studies have shown that rye flour added to sourdough can help regulate blood sugar levels which helps ward off diabetes.